 The South West route described herein is one of the most enjoyable weekend tours that I’ve ridden and there’s barely a bad road to be travelled with each area providing incredible views and fascinating locations to experience.
 We did the ride in the middle of January, so for the most part we had the roads to ourselves.
 I have no doubt that in the summer months they’ll be heaving with caravaners, so expect big crowds in peak season.

 When you arrive in Penzance on the second night you’ll likely be tired from a long day in the saddle.
 It’s just as well then that there are a multitude of hotels and B&Bs to choose from.
 We spent the evening at the welcoming Stanley B&B (www.thestanleypenzance.co.uk), which is right on the seafront, has its own car park, and is within walking distance of all of the town’s amenities.
-For dinner I highly recommend you visit the Admiral Benbow for some incredible fish and chips in a setting you won’t forget.
+For dinner I highly recommend you visit The Admiral Benbow for some incredible fish and chips in a setting you won’t forget.

 A39 – Minehead to Lynmouth

 The first recommended road to ride comes right at the beginning of the weekend route.
-While the A39 runs as far south as Newquay, it is the section between Minehead and Lynmouth that is not to be missed. e tarmac hugs the dramatic coastline for a good portion of its length, and as it rises out of Porlock and into Exmoor, you gain 400m in less than two miles, giving extremely steep gradients of one in four and some hairpin bends that wouldn’t look out of place on an Alpine pass.
-Once the summit of Porlock hill is reached, the riding becomes faster and the road rises and falls endlessly, twisting and turning with each new hill crest presenting a view more stunning than the last.
+While the A39 runs as far south as Newquay, the section between Minehead and Lynmouth is not to be missed.
+The tarmac hugs the dramatic coastline for a good portion of its length, and as it rises out of Porlock and into Exmoor, you gain 400m in less than two miles, giving extremely steep gradients of one in four and some hairpin bends that wouldn’t look out of place on an Alpine pass.
+Once the summit of Porlock hill is reached, the riding becomes faster and the road rises and falls endlessly, twisting and turning with each new hillcrest presenting a view more stunning than the last.
 As we reach Countisbury Hill, nine miles after Porlock, we descend into Lynmouth where we spend the first evening.

 B3306 – St. Ives to St. Just

 If you were expecting Land’s End to be an impressive and dramatic end-of-the-world type place, you’d be forgiven for being disappointed, but once you get over that, it’s an awesome place to explore.
 Of course, it’s been commercialised and you’ll find a hotel and tourist centre there, but if you venture inland a bit you’ll find some fascinating attractions.
 A few miles to the south you’ll find the Telegraph Museum in Porthcurno, a unique museum that chronicles the history of the village as a centre for advanced technology.
-In 1870 the quiet and sleepy Porthcurno Valley became the centre of global telegraph communications when the fi rst undersea telegraph cable was connected to Bombay (Mumbai), some 5,000 miles away.
+In 1870 the quiet and sleepy Porthcurno Valley became the centre of global telegraph communications when the first undersea telegraph cable was connected to Bombay (Mumbai), some 5,000 miles away.
 Exploring this otherworldly area of England is as enjoyable as it is interesting, and Penzance is only a short ride away.